 Anyway, after a day off in Sedbergh, where I shed 5lb of unnecessary items and posted them home, I felt refreshed for the final stretch of the journey through the lovely Howgills and into the Lake district.
 The route follows the River Lune past the picturesque Lune and Lowgill viaducts.

-As I arrived at Lambrigg to a lovely room overlooking the Howgills, I reflected that even the little bridge over the busy M6 had somehow managed to seem quite quiet and rural.
+As I arrived at Lambrigg to a lovely room overlooking the Howgills, I reflected on how even the little bridge over the busy M6 had somehow managed to seem quite quiet and rural.

 6/ Lambrigg to Bowness on Windermere